What Is Addison's Disease?

 Addison's disease is a rare condition.
 Only one in 100,000 people has it.
 It can happen at any age to either men or women.
 People with Addison's disease can lead normal lives as long as they take their medication.
 President John F. Kennedy had the condition.

-In Addison's disease, the adrenal glands don't make enough of a hormone called cortisol, or less often, a related hormone called aldosterone.
-That's why doctors sometimes call the illness ''chronic adrenal insufficiency,'' or hypocortisolism.
+In Addison's disease, called primary adrenal insufficiency, the adrenal glands don't make enough of a hormone called cortisol, or less often, a related hormone called aldosterone.

 Cortisol's most important function is to help the body respond to stress.
 It also helps regulate your body's use of protein, carbohydrates, and fat; helps maintain blood pressure and cardiovascular function; and controls inflammation.
 Aldosterone helps your kidneys regulate the amount of salt and water in your body -- the main way you regulate blood volume and keep your blood pressure under control.
 When aldosterone levels drop too low, your kidneys cannot keep your salt and water levels in balance.
 This makes your blood pressure drop.

 What Causes Addison's Disease?